hashgraph/hedera-improvement-proposal/HIP/hip-0000-reserved-rewards-export.md

    * per-hbar reward rate; please see HIP-782 for details.
    */
   int64 max_stake_rewarded = 13;

+  /**
+   * The total tinybars to be paid as staking rewards in the ending period, after applying
+   * the settings for the 0.0.800 balance threshold and the maximum stake rewarded.
+   */
+  int64 total_reward = 14;
 }
 ```

 ### Mirror nodes

-If a mirror node API exposes network staking properties, it _should_ expand to include this new information.
+If a mirror node API exposes network staking properties, it _should_ expand to include this new information
+and _should_ replace the `staking_reward_rate` field with `total_reward`.
 For example,
 the Hedera public mirror node currently exposes a `/api/v1/network/stake` endpoint with sample response,
 ```
 {